ChorusOne/liquid-staking/awesome-liquid-staking.md

-# Awesome Liquid Staking - A curated list of Liquid Staking projects
+# Awesome Liquid Staking - A curated list of Liquid Staking projects, ideas, papers and more

 ## Liquid Staking
 - [Non-Custodial](#non-custodial)